fourscoreandmore/fourscoreandmore.org/GenAI/index.md

 Ronchini et al.'s ["AI-Assisted Music Production" paper](https://zenodo.org/records/17488808) is an experimental study of how users engage with AI tools, especially "text to music" (TTM). studies

+### AI Song Contestants
+_Accessed: September 2025_

+The [AI Song Contest](https://www.aisongcontest.com) is probably the premiere venue for AI-based composition today.
+Many winning and shortlisted entries from recent years are on the site, including an account of how the piece was made.

 ### Artistic Trends
 _Dated: July 2025_